Table of Contents

 This mental health disorder can be a major impairment and quite disabling for those suffering from PTSD.
 Depending on the traumatic event, those suffering from agoraphobia may be quite literally afraid to leave their home, or they may avoid certain places or people that trigger memories or flashbacks.

 When veterans have suffered a traumatic event, they may become easily startled by everyday sights or sounds that remind them of the event and sometimes triggers flashbacks.
-For example, veterans have increasingly put up signs on their lawns around the Fourth of July, asking neighbors to be sensitive to the face that fireworks or celebratory gunfire could severely startle them or cause flashbacks.
+For example, veterans have increasingly put up signs on their lawns around Independence Day asking neighbors to be sensitive to the fact that fireworks or celebratory gunfire could severely startle them or cause flashbacks.
 Sufferers may even be easily startled by everyday things in their environment such as sounds in their home, a family member speaking loudly, their dog barking, or sounds and images on television.

 Always Being on Guard